Finding Closed Quasigeodesics on Convex Polyhedra: Introduction

 The existence proof of three closed quasigeodesics is nonconstructive, because the smooth argument uses a nonconstructive topological argument (a homotopy version of the intermediate value theorem). \footnote{A proof sketch for the existence of one closed geodesic on a smooth convex surface is as follows.
-By homotopy, there is a transformation of a small clockwise loop into its (counterclockwise) reversal that avoids self-intersection throughout.
-Consider the transformation that minimizes the maximum arclength of any loop during the transformation.
-By local cut-and-paste arguments, the maximum-arclength intermediate loop is in fact a closed geodesic.
+By homotopy, there is a continuous deformation of a small clockwise loop into its (counterclockwise) reversal that avoids self-intersection throughout.
+Consider the deformation that minimizes the maximum arclength of any loop during the deformation.
+By local cut-and-paste arguments, the maximum-arclength intermediate loop is in fact a non-self-intersecting closed geodesic.
 The same argument can be made for the nonsmooth case.} In 1990, Joseph O'Rourke and Stacia Wyman posed the problem of finding a polynomial-time algorithm to find any closed quasigeodesic on a given convex polyhedron (aiming in particular for a non-self-intersecting closed quasigeodesic) \cite{ORourke-2020}.
-This open problem was stated during the open problem session at SoCG 2002 (by O'Rourke) and finally appeared in print in 2007 \cite[Open Problem 24.24]{ThreeGeodesicsAlgorithmOpen}.
-Two negative results mentioned in \cite{ThreeGeodesicsAlgorithmOpen} are that an $n$-vertex polyhedron can have $2^{\Omega(n)}$ non-self-intersecting closed quasigeodesics (an unpublished result by Aronov and O'Rourke) and that, for any $k$, there is a convex polyhedron whose shortest closed geodesic is not composed of $k$ shortest paths (an unpublished result from the discussion at SoCG 2002).
+This open problem was stated during the open problem session at SoCG 2002 (by O'Rourke) and finally appeared in print in 2007 \cite[Open Problem 24.24]{Demaine-O'Rourke-2007}.
+Two negative results described in \cite[Section~24.4]{Demaine-O'Rourke-2007} are that an $n$-vertex polyhedron can have $2^{\Omega(n)}$ non-self-intersecting closed quasigeodesics \cite[Theorem 24.4.1]{Demaine-O'Rourke-2007} (a previously unpublished result by Aronov and O'Rourke) and that, for any $k$, there is a convex polyhedron whose shortest closed geodesic is not composed of $k$ shortest paths (an unpublished result from the discussion at SoCG 2002).